 Hate crimes are crimes based on prejudice.
-They happen everywhere.
-No society is immune to the effects of prejudice and intolerance.
-Individual hate crimes carry the seeds of potential conflict, as they can escalate both in terms of the number of incidents and the level of violence.
-If this is understood and firm measures are taken, the cycle of violence can be stopped.
+They happen everywhere; no society is immune to the effects of prejudice and intolerance.
+Individual hate crimes carry the seeds of potential conflicts, as they can escalate both in terms of numbers and levels of violence.
+If this is understood and firm measures taken, the cycle of violence can be stopped.

-This booklet aims to help the police, prosecutors, judges, legislators, local authorities and NGOs better understand the problem of hate crimes.
+This booklet aims to help police and prosecutors, legislators, local authorities and NGOs better understand the problem of hate crimes.
 It explains the significance of hate crimes and suggests how authorities and communities can prevent and better respond to hate crimes.

-This booklet has been prepared by the OSCE Office for Democratic Institutions and Human Rights (ODIHR) in conjunction with the OSCE Mission in Kosovo.
+This booklet has been prepared by the OSCE Office for Democratic Institutions and Human Rights (ODIHR) in conjunction with the OSCE Mission to Skopje.
 It is not a comprehensive guide to hate crimes.
 For those seeking further information, ODIHR's Tolerance and Non-Discrimination Information System (http://tandis.odihr.pl/) offers a number of tools and specialized guides in various languages.